shiroyasha/blog-source/source/about-me.html.md

 ---
-title: Igor Šarčević
+title: About Igor Šarčević
 tags: programming
 image: igor.png
 ---

-My name is Igor Sarcevic.
+My name is Igor Šarčević.
 I'm a software engineer, amateur adventurer, math enthusiasts.
 This is my personal blog where I write about technology, philosophy, and share my insights about the human condition.